 Choosing whether or not to install Apptainer¶

 There are two sets of instructions on this page:

-OSG VOs all support running apptainer directly from CVMFS when unprivileged user namespaces are enabled.
+OSG VOs all support running apptainer directly from CVMFS, when CVMFS is available and unprivileged user namespaces are enabled.
 Unprivileged user namespaces are enabled by default on EL 8, and OSG recommends that system administrators enable it on EL 7 worker nodes.
-When unprivileged user namespaces are enabled, OSG recommends that sites not install the apptainer RPM unless they have non-OSG users that require it.
-Sites that do install the RPM will by default still only get a non-setuid installation that makes use of unprivileged user namespaces and will need to install an additional apptainer-suid RPM if they want a setuid installation.
+When unprivileged user namespaces are enabled, OSG recommends that sites not install Apptainer unless they have non-OSG users that require it.

 Enabling Unprivileged Apptainer¶